Church Pension Group | Leadership & Governance

 She received her MDiv, ThM, and ThD from Harvard and a BA from Williams College.

-The Rev. Dr. Gawain F. de Leeuw, OA, serves as Vicar and Priest-in-Charge of Holy Trinity Church in Inwood, New York.
+The Rev. Gawain F. de Leeuw serves as Vicar and Priest-in-Charge of Holy Trinity Church Inwood in New York City.
 He previously served as Rector of St. Bartholomew’s in White Plains, New York, and as Vicar for the English Mission in the Cathedral in Seoul, South Korea.
-He is a lifelong professed member of the Order of the Ascension, an order grounded in Benedictine spirituality, organization development, and organizational psychology, and dedicated to fostering healthy spiritual practices in urban communities.
+He is a lifelong professed member of the Order of the Ascension, an Episcopal religious order grounded in Benedictine spirituality and organization development.
+He is trained in organization development and group relations theory.

-For several decades, Father de Leeuw has been working on issues related to finance, ranging from access to capital and shareholder responsibility to investing in energy transition.
-He is a Trustee of The Episcopal Diocese of New York and serves on the real estate and finance subcommittees.
-He also serves with diocesan teams dedicated to creation care, economic justice, and the formation of a credit union.
-Most recently, he served on the Task Force on the Theology of Money.
-He also served on the clergy advisory board of a national healthcare organization.
+He is currently a trustee of the Episcopal Diocese of New York and serves on the real estate and finance subcommittees.
+He also serves with diocesan teams dedicated to creation care and economic justice.
+Most recently, he served on the General Convention’s Task Force on the Theology of Money.
+He founded the exploratory task force into establishing a diocesan credit union and has served on numerous boards.

-In 2019, Father de Leeuw wrote the monograph The Body of Christ in a Market Economy, part of a series of Anglican constructive theological essays.
+In 2019, Father de Leeuw wrote The Body of Christ in a Market Economy, a monograph that offers a theological understanding of contemporary behavioral economics through mimetic theory.

-He received a DMin in Congregational Development from Bexley Seabury, an MDiv from the University of Chicago, and a BA from Oberlin College.
+He received a DMin in Congregational Development from Bexley Seabury and an Anglican Studies degree from the General Theological Seminary.
+He received an MDiv from the University of Chicago and a BA (hon) from Oberlin College.

 John McCray-Goldsmith

 John McCray-Goldsmith is a Managing Director at Wells Fargo, where he serves as a portfolio manager on the team managing the bank’s $40 billion municipal bond portfolio.
-As an institutional investor of the bank’s capital reserve under its Chief Investment Officer, he is responsible for continuous portfolio optimization through the lenses of credit quality, return, liquidity, duration, corporate accounting treatment, tax impacts, risk management, internal audit, and compliance with federal regulatory requirements.
-Prior to this, John served as an investment banker financing public infrastructure projects at Lehman Brothers and Barclays.
+As an institutional investor of the bank’s capital reserve under its chief investment officer, he is responsible for continuous portfolio optimization through the lenses of credit quality, return, liquidity, duration, corporate accounting treatment, tax impacts, risk management, internal audit, and compliance with federal regulatory requirements.
+Prior to this, John served as a public infrastructure investment banker at Lehman Brothers and Barclays.

-His work supports Wells Fargo’s ESG (environmental, social, and governance) and climate commitments, with a particular focus on building a portfolio of affordable housing and community development investments addressing the bank’s obligations under the Community Reinvestment Act.
-He serves on the bank’s Community Reinvestment Act (CRA) policy reform working group, which provides stakeholder comment to the federal agencies leading the current CRA regulatory reform process.
+His work supports Wells Fargo’s ESG and climate investment commitments, with a particular focus on building a portfolio of affordable housing and community development investments addressing the bank’s obligations under the Community Reinvestment Act (CRA).
+He represents the investment portfolio on the bank's CRA policy reform working group, which provided stakeholder comment to the federal agencies leading the reform process and is organizing the bank's compliance with the revised rules.

 John was a Presbyterian Mission Associate from 1988 to 1995, working with Habitat for Humanity International in Bluefields, Nicaragua, and Kingston, Jamaica.
-He has served The Episcopal Church on the Endowment Investment Advisory Committee for the Church Divinity School of the Pacific and as board member for the College for Bishops.
-A fluent Spanish speaker, he plays music for the Nuestra Señora de Guadalupe congregation in the Diocese of El Camino Real, where his spouse of 35 years, the Very Reverend Julia McCray-Goldsmith, serves as Dean of Trinity Cathedral.
+He has served The Episcopal Church on the Endowment Investment Advisory Committee for the Church Divinity School of the Pacific and as a board member for the College for Bishops.
+A fluent Spanish speaker, he is a parishioner and church musician at the Nuestra Señora de Guadalupe congregation in the Diocese of El Camino Real, where his spouse of 35 years, the Very Rev. Julia McCray-Goldsmith, serves as Dean of Trinity Cathedral.

 Sandra Ferguson McPhee, Esq.

-Sandra Ferguson McPhee has practiced law for more than 40 years in the Chicago area and has her own practice specializing in estate planning and residential real estate transactions.
+Sandra Ferguson McPhee practiced law for more than 45 years in the Chicago area and had her own practice specializing in estate planning and residential real estate transactions.
+She is now semi-retired and living in Maine.

 She is a former Member and President of the standing committee of the Diocese of Chicago, former Secretary of the Board of St. Leonard’s Ministries, and has served on the Diocese of Chicago’s Bishop and Trustees Committee.
-She has been a deputy or an alternate deputy to six General Conventions and has served on the Executive Council of The Episcopal Church from 2003 to 2009.
+She has been a deputy or an alternate deputy to eight General Conventions and has served on the Executive Council of The Episcopal Church from 2003 to 2009.
 She has chaired The Episcopal Church’s Standing Committee on World Mission and has twice served as the Convener of the Episcopal Partnership for Global Mission.
-She is a Member of the Board of Bexley Seabury Seminary and chairs the nominating committee.
+She served on the board of Bexley Seabury Seminary from 2014 to 2023 and chaired the board from 2021 to 2023.
 Within her parish, she has served multiple terms on the Vestry and multiple terms as Treasurer, Secretary, and Warden.

 She received a JD from Boston University School of Law and a BA from Smith College.